KickHolse/KhPIT/README.md

 ## Informations
 Easy to configure

-⦁ Server version: 1.8x
+⦁ Server version: 1.8x<br>
-⦁ Depend: LeafSk, SkQuery, Skellett and Skript
+⦁ Depend: LeafSk, SkQuery, Skellett and Skript<br>
 For any other pieces of information, don't hesitate to contact me via Discord!

 ## Main skript features